-The purpose of the enhanced OMH National CLAS Standards is to provide a blueprint for health and healthcare organizations to implement CLAS that will advance health equity, improve quality, and he eliminate healthcare disparities.
-All 15 standards a necessary to advance health equity, improve quali and help eliminate healthcare disparities.
+The purpose of the enhanced OMH National CLAS Standards is to provide a blueprint for health and health care organizations to implement CLAS that will advance health equity, improve quality, and help eliminate health care disparities.
+All 15 standards are necessary to advance health equity, improve quality and help eliminate health care disparities.

-Principal standard:
+Principal standard

-1. Provide effective, equitable, understandable, and respectful quality care and services that ar responsive to diverse cultural health beliefs and practices, preferred languages, health literacy other communication needs.
+Provide effective, equitable, understandable and respectful quality care and services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy and other communication needs.

-Governance, leadership, and workforce:
+Governance, leadership and workforce

-- 1. Advance and sustain organizational governance and leadership that promotes CLAS and health equity through policy, practices, and allocated resources. - 2.
-Recruit, promote and support a culturally and linguistically diverse governance, leadership, ar workforce that are responsive to the population the service area. - 3.
-Educate and train governance, leadership, and workforce in culturally and linguistically appropr policies and practices on an ongoing basis.
+- 2. Advance and sustain organizational governance and leadership that promotes CLAS and health equity through policy, practices and allocated resources. - 3.
+Recruit, promote and support a culturally and linguistically diverse governance, leadership and workforce that are responsive to the population in the service area. - 4.
+Educate and train governance, leadership and workforce in culturally and linguistically appropriate policies and practices on an ongoing basis.

-Communication and language assistance:
+Communication and language assistance

-- 1. Offer language assistance to individuals who ha LEP and/or other communication needs, at no c to them, to facilitate timely access to all healthca and services. - 2.
-Inform all individuals of the availability of langua assistance services clearly and in their preferre language, orally and in writing. - 3.
-Ensure the competence of individuals providing language assistance, recognizing that the use untrained individuals and/or minors as interpreters should be avoided. - 4.
+- Offer language assistance to individuals who have LEP and/or other communication needs, at no cost to them, to facilitate timely access to all health care and services. - 6.
+Inform all individuals of the availability of language assistance services clearly and in their preferred language, orally and in writing. - Ensure the competence of individuals providing language assistance, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided. - 8.
 Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.

-Engagement, continuous improvement and accountability: S Establish culturally and linguistically appropriate goals, policies, and management accountability and infuse them throughout the organizations' planning and operations. elp are lity Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into assessment measurement and continuous quality improvement activities. ire Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery. d and ce 4.
-Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic diversity of populations in the service area. s Partner with the community to design, implement, and evaluate policies, practices and services to ensure cultural and linguistic appropriateness. and h in d priate Create conflict- and grievance-resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints.
-7. Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents and the general nave cost care public. age ed g of ters
+Engagement, continuous improvement and accountability

+- 9. Establish culturally and linguistically appropriate goals, policies and management accountability and infuse them throughout the organizations' planning and operations. - 10.
+Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into assessment measurement and continuous quality improvement activities. - 11.
+Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery. - 12.
+Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic diversity of populations in the service area. - 13.
+Partner with the community to design, implement and evaluate policies, practices and services to ensure cultural and linguistic appropriateness. - 14.
+Create conflict- and grievance-resolution processes that are culturally and linguistically appropriate to identify, prevent and resolve conflicts or complaints. - 15.
+Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents and the general public.